nfabacus/market-on-block/README.md

 Demo dapp with React and Solidity

 ## User Stories
-- Users can create sales contracts with
+- Sellers can create sales contracts
+- Sellers can add a list of products
+- Purchasers can make payments and order products.
+- Each order tracks the order status.
+- Payments are released from the contract automatically when purchasers set the order status as 'received'.

 ## app-ui folder
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).